lzynth0506/lazymonster/README.md

 ## Disclaimer

-If you want to play with this project what I mean is you want to learn about how this actually works you may proceed to get a copy of yours and then to run this webpage
+If you want to play with this project what I mean is you want to learn about how this actually works you may proceed to get a copy of yours and then to run this project

 Just `npm install` or `yarn add`